Simple Tips to Understanding Dreams

 6) Putting it all together

-If you’ve followed steps 1-5, you now have a great overall outline of your dream.
+Lastly, if you’ve followed steps 1-5, you now have a great overall outline of your dream.
 Now you will put all of your recordings, impressions, single-word associations, observations and self-projections together.
 Invest in quiet time alone as you ponder all your dream interpretations.
 Ask your spirit guides to help you with interpreting dream meanings too – they often communicate through dreams and are happy to help with interpretations.
+Consequently, whether your trying to interpret childhood dreams or decoding a wonky dream about bumblebees, your guides can help you put the pieces together.

 I hope you have enjoyed these simple suggestions and tips to understanding dreams.
 If you liked this article, check out the links below to other dream-related material that you might find helpful on your journey into Dreamland.
 As always, thanks for reading, and sweet dreams!